marko-londo/IBM-ESPN-Case-Study/README.md

 - ### Redefining Sports Coverage

     The concept for the project came about as a result of ESPN's desire to improve their sports coverage, as traditional methods were often slow and unreliable.
-The goal was to provide fans with streamlined, up-to-date and accurate player stats and information.
+The goal was to provide fans with streamlined, up-to-date player stats and information with accuracy.
 NLP was identified as a potential solution to this problem, and together with IBM they began working to develop a system that could analyze and report on sports in real-time.
 <br>
 <br>
 <hr>
 <br>

 ## Activities Driving Business Success
+<br>This section provides insight on the companies' target market, the factors that set them above the competition, and how they are implementing the technologies to power their product. <br><br>

+- ### Targeting the American Sports Fan

+    ESPN's intended customers are fantasy football (and general sports) fans who are looking for fast, accurate, and reliable coverage of their favorite players and teams.
+The market size for this set of customers is significant, as sports fans represent a large and passionate audience.
+ESPN is currently the number one provider in fantasy sports, serving over 20 million players across multiple platforms.
+With fantasy sports rising to approximately 50.4 million players in 2022, they account for nearly 40%. <br><br>

+- ### One-upping the Competition

+    The main thing that sets IBM Watson and ESPN apart from their competitors is their ability to process vast amounts of data in real-time and generate insights based on that data.
+This allows them to provide fans with more up-to-date and accurate information than other sports media outlets or fantasy football providers.
+As of 2021 they added a new feature to their fantasy app; a trade analyzer with Watson.
+This tool uses AI to analyze vast quantities of football data in order to help fantasy league managers evaluate the fairness of a trade proposal by assigning a value to the players offered and/or pointing out the areas in which the counterparty's team are weak, ultimately assisting the manager in making (or offering) an educated trade.<br><br>

+- ### Powering the NLP System